 Beauty and the Breach: Leaked Credentials in Context

-Our most recent research paper looks at credential compromise, finding more than 5 million leaked credentials online for the world’s biggest 1,000 organizations.
+Our analysts recently researched credential compromise, finding more than 5 million leaked credentials online for the world’s biggest 1,000 organizations.
 Of course, not all breached data is of equal value and, in order to better understand the desirability of the data and the severity of the breach, it’s important to consider six factors.

 - Recoverable passwords – data dumps with recoverable passwords, such as the LinkedIn breach of 2012, are more useful than those without